-Our comprehensive curriculum includes classes in acting, stagecraft, directing, theatre history, stage makeup, stage combat and applied theatre (lighting, costuming and scenery practicum) as well as in public speaking, debate and oral argumentation.
-Campus facilities include a 145-seat black box theatre that serves as the primary playing space for mainstage productions and classroom work, a 200-seat recital hall where musicals and operas are staged, an 850-seat proscenium house, a smaller student-stage and an outdoor amphitheatre.
+Our comprehensive curriculum includes classes in acting, stagecraft, directing, theatre history, stage makeup, stage combat, and applied theatre (lighting, costuming, and scenery practicum) as well as in public speaking, debate, and oral argumentation.
+Campus facilities include a 145-seat black box theatre that serves as the primary playing space for mainstage productions and classroom work, a 200-seat recital hall where musicals and operas are staged, an 850-seat proscenium house, a smaller student-stage, and an outdoor amphitheater.
 College of Idaho theatre graduates participate annually in the Kennedy Center/American College Theatre Festival.

 Career Opportunities for Theatre Majors and Minors